Max-i Fieldbus

 • It is extremely efficient:

-• With the short 12-bit identifier, a 4-bit value can be transmitted in only 5 bytes including a 20-bit CRC-check to detect errors, a 7-bit Hamming code on the identifier to protect against masquerading and an optional 7-bit telegram serial number for safety applications.
+• With the short 12-bit identifier, a 4-bit value can be transmitted in only 5 bytes including a 20-bit CRC-check to detect errors, a 7-bit Hamming code on the identifier to protect against masquerading, a data type and an optional 7-bit telegram serial number for safety applications.
 Even with the long 31-bit (PNS) identifier, a process value with a 20-bit mantissa and a 6-bit exponent, scaled to SI-units only requires 9 bytes.

 • It is possible to transmit data to more devices in the same telegram for example to stage lamps and to servo axes in CNC machines, robots and cobots.
 On a 25 m trunk line, Max-i is able to synchronize over 16 servo motor axes with 32-bit precision to an accuracy of 0.1 μs at an industrial state-of-the-art communication cycle of 400 μs.
 This is much faster than CAN and close to or even better than the performance of a much more expensive and complex Ethernet solution, which also has much lower reliability due to the necessary routers and other complicated electronics.
 In case of short messages, Max-i outperforms single pair Ethernet (10BASE-T1S) on all parameters including speed, response time, reliability and price as decribed on page "Industrial Automation"!
 With Max-i, it is no problem to get robots to work together as cobots as they can just use the same telegrams.

-• It uses synchronous communication with a speciel, self-clocking bit coding, which is 1.2 times more efficient than Manchester coding during bus arbitration and 1.5 times more efficient after that and cannot get out of phase synchronization.
+• It uses synchronous communication with a unique, self-clocking bit coding, which is as efficient as Manchester coding during bus arbitration and 1.2 times more efficient after that and cannot get out of phase synchronization.

 Efficiency is a much better means to get many data through than speed because it does not reduce the signal-to-noise (S/N) ratio.
 If for example the probability of a bit failure (p) is 10-7, which is usually accepted in a field bus system, just a factor 2 (N) increase in speed will reduce this to approximately p(1/N) = 3.2 x 10-4, which is unacceptable.
 Ethernet may be fast, but for many practical applications, the S/N may be serveral hundred times lower for the same throughput due to the enormous overhead - especially if IPv6 is used!